 29. Eat or stay inside a repurposed mill.

 Textile and paper mills were part of the fabric of Maine’s economy and culture for generations, and while many of them have shut down, some are being repurposed—bringing new life into small towns.

-In Dover-Foxcroft, you can eat and stay at The Mill Inn + Cafe–it’s a great in-between point for those heading to Moosehead Lake or Peaks Kenney State Park.
-In Brunswick, the old Fort Andross mill houses a huge antique shop, a winter market, and Frontier, a restaurant featuring a locally sourced menu with tables overlooking the water.
-Or head to Bates Mill in Lewiston to take a brewery tour at Baxter Brewing or eat on the patio at DaVinci’s.
+In Dover-Foxcroft, you can eat and stay at The Mill Inn + Cafe—it’s a great in-between point for those heading to Moosehead Lake or Peaks Kenney State Park.
+In Brunswick, the old Fort Andross mill houses a huge antique shop, a winter market, and a couple of restaurants (including the newly opened NOMAD).
+Or head to Bates Mill in Lewiston to enjoy Baxter Brewing or eat on the patio at DaVinci’s.

 Ever wanted to become a sailor?
 If you’ve recognized the fact that it’s going to take more than a little extra cursing, you might be ready to put in the work to learn actual sailor-y skills.
 Head to the little town of Brooklin for a 5-day hands-on sailing course at the Wooden Boat School.
 There are even family courses available!